Mohammad Mehdi Shamseddine

 Ayatollah Mohammad Mahdi Shamseddine (محمد مهدي شمس الدين) was a Lebanese Twelver Shia scholar.
-Shahid Awwal who known as Shamseddine, sun of the faith, was ancestor of Muhammad Mahdi.
+Shahid Awwal who was known as Shamseddine, sun of the faith, was ancestor of Muhammad Mahdi.

 Biography

-Mohammad Mehdi Shamseddine was born on 1936 in Najaf, Iraq.
+Mohammad Mehdi Shamseddine was born in 1936 in Najaf, Iraq.
 Allamah al-Shaykh Abdul Kareem Shamseddine was his father and studied at Najaf seminary.
 When Mohammad was 12 years old, his father returned to Lebanon but Muhammad Mahdi decided to stay and finish his religious studies.
-Grand Ayatollah Abul-Qassim Khoei and Sayed Muhsin al-Hakim were his teacher at Najaf seminary.
-During his remain in the Iraq, he cooperated with Musa al-Sadr, Muhammad Baqir al-Sadr, and Mohammed Baqir al-Hakim.
+Grand Ayatollah Abul-Qassim Khoei and Sayed Muhsin al-Hakim were his teachers at Najaf seminary.
+During his time in the Iraq, he cooperated with Musa al-Sadr, Muhammad Baqir al-Sadr, and Mohammed Baqir al-Hakim.

 In 1969, he returned to Lebanon and cooperated with Musa al-Sadr for founding the Supreme Shiite Council of Lebanon.
 He was first vice-president.
 Shamseddine was elected as president of the Council in April 1994.
 Also, he was deputy of Musa al-Sadr organization.